jwharm/java-gi/README.md

 - Running `gradle build` is enough to generate and build gtk4 bindings.
 - If you wish to create bindings for other libraries, you can run the extractor to generate source files which you can then compile.

-## What the bindings look like

-A "Hello world" example can be found in [`example`](https://github.com/jwharm/java-gi/blob/main/example/src/main/java/io/github/jwharm/javagi/example/HelloWorld.java)

-Because the Panama foreign function API is still in preview status, to run the above application, be sure to add the `--enable-preview` command-line parameter when running `javac` and `java`.
-To suppress warnings about illegal native access, add the parameter `--enable-native-access=org.gtk`.

 ## Features

 Some interesting features of the bindings:
 * Because Panama (JEP 424) allows direct access to native resources from the JVM, a 'glue library' that solutions using JNI or JNA need to interface between Java and native code, is unnecessary.
 * GtkDoc API docstrings are translated into Javadoc.
 You can use the GTK documentation in your IDE like you are used to.